 By attending the AGM of the Company and/or any adjournment thereof or submitting an instrument appointing a proxy to attend, speak and vote at the AGM and/or any adjournment thereof, a member of the Company consents to the collection, use and disclosure of the member's personal data by the Company (or its agents) for the purpose of the preparation and compilation of the minutes and other documents relating to the AGM (including any adjournment thereof), and in order for the Company (or its agents or service provides) to comply with any applicable laws, listing rules, regulations and/or guidelines (collectively, the "Purposes").
-The member's personal data may be disclosed or transferred by the Company to its subsidiaries, its share registrar and/or other agents or bodies for any of the Purposes, and retained for such period as may be necessary for the Company's verification and record purposes.
-Photographic, sound and/or video recordings of the AGM may be made by the Company for record keeping and to ensure the accuracy of the minutes prepared of the AGM.
+The member's personal data may be disclosed or transferred by the Company to its subsidiaries, its share registrar and/or other agents or bodies for any of the Purposes, and retained for such period as may be made by the Company for record keeping and to ensure the accuracy of the minutes prepared of the AGM.
 Accordingly, the personal data of a member of the Company (such as his/ her name, his/her presence at the AGM and any questions he/she may raise or motions he/she proposes/seconds) may be recorded by the Company for such purpose.